wowczarek/barser/README.md

 ## About

-Barser is a general-purpose flexible hierarchical configurational parser / dictionary with a tree structure.
+Barser is a general-purpose flexible hierarchical configurational parser / dictionary library with a tree structure.
 Barser was built for features and convenience first, and for speed second.

 The "Bastard" in the name refers to the supported format, not the parser itself, as in: it will parse any old bastard of a config file.